 After having cataract surgery, most patients experience a rapid improvement in vision without pain or restrictions in activity.
 Numerous studies have shown that cataract surgery can greatly improve quality of life and make common tasks, such as reading and driving, much easier and safer.
 According to a survey conducted by the American Society of Cataract and Refractive Surgery (ASCRS), more than 98% of cataract patients have improved vision after surgery.

 In addition to improved vision, modern cataract surgery allows many patients to become less dependent on glasses or contact lenses.
-Patients may choose to have a specialized or premium IOL implanted at the time of their surgery.
-The two types of premium lenses currently available are multifocal IOLs and toric IOLs.
-Multifocal IOLs nearly eliminate the need for glasses after surgery, even for reading.
-Toric IOLs are used to correct astigmatism.
-For many patients, toric IOLs lessen dependence on glasses for distance vision after surgery.
-Eye Surgeons of Indiana specializes in using premium IOLs to maximize visual improvement after cataract surgery.
+Patients may choose to have laser assisted cataract surgery or a specialized IOL implanted at the time of their surgery.
+Eye Surgeons of Indiana specializes in helping you make the right decision to maximize visual improvement after cataract surgery.

 Advanced surgical techniques used at Eye Surgeons of Indiana allow a fast, pain-free experience for most patients.
 An intravenous (IV) sedative is given for comfort throughout the procedure.
 In most cases, eye drops are the only form of anesthesia necessary.
 A board-certified anesthesiologist is present at every case.
 Most surgeries take only 10-15 minutes, although patients typically are at Surgical Care Center for approximately 2 hours the day of surgery.